morristech/shelf_auth/README.md

           new RandomAuthenticator()]));
 ```

-Shelf Auth provides an `authenticate` function that takes a list of `Authenticator`s and an optional `SessionHandler` (see below) and creates a Shelf `Middleware` function.
+Shelf Auth provides an `authenticate` function that takes a list of `Authenticator`s and an optional `SessionHandler` (see below) and creates Shelf `Middleware`.

-You then add this middleware at the appropriate place in your shelf pipeline
+You then add this `Middleware` at the appropriate place in your shelf pipeline

 ```
   var handler = const Pipeline()